1. Introduction to Small Machine Embroidery

 6.1 Tajima SAI Multi-Needle Efficiency

-In comparison to competitors like the Janome MB-7 and Baby Lock Valiant, the Tajima SAI stands out for its balance of speed, precision, and compact design.
-While it may come at a higher cost, its versatility and efficiency make it a worthwhile investment for home businesses prioritizing productivity in limited spaces.
+Compared with options like the Janome MB-7 and Baby Lock Valiant, the SAI balances speed, precision, and a small footprint.
+While it may cost more, the versatility and efficiency can be worthwhile for productivity-focused home businesses.

 7. Maintenance Guide for Long-Term Performance